Chicago Proposes Permanent Outdoor Dining—But at Whose Expense?

 Outdoor dining is a fantastic way to enjoy the city, explore new restaurants, and relish in the beautiful weather all at the same time.
 Regardless, there are some safety factors that the city of Chicago may be overlooking with their new proposed plan.
 Pushing tables away from the sidewalk definitely makes things safer for pedestrians walking around the city.
 But taking away the curb lane only makes it more dangerous for cyclists.

 If you have been injured in a Cook County bicycle accident, you could be entitled to financial compensation.
 Struggling with painful injuries as a result of an accident in Chicago can be devastating, and you may feel like you have nowhere to turn.
-But our experienced Chicago injury attorneys at Gainsberg Injury and Accident Lawyers can help.
+But our experienced Chicago personal injury attorneys at Gainsberg Injury and Accident Lawyers can help.
 Call our office at 312-600-9585, or complete our contact form today.
 Our consultations are always free.